aminobest/ActiveAndDecorativeSensorMerging/README.txt

 5. The folder "ADSM ICI evaluation/" contains the material used to evaluate the ICI approach.

-5.1 The folder "ICI evaluation/eventsLogsWithTop1000events/" contains the event logs used to evaluate the ICI appraoch.
+5.1 The folder "ICI evaluation/eventsLogsWithTop1000events/" contains the event logs used to evaluate the ICI approach.

 5.2 The Folder "/ICI evaluation/executabe JAR/" contains a Runnable Jar file of the ICI plugin used for the evaluation.
 The jar can be executed from the Shell Script File "ICI evaluation/executabe JAR/executeCaseId.sh".